romana1234/ada-template-website/website.md

 |                           |           |                   |           | Glamorized Spy Film |   0.0917  |
 -->

-Similarly to the countries, most of the movie genres show an increasing trend of the female share.
-However, as it was also the case for most countries, the increase is very dull.
+Similarly to the countries, most of the movie genres show an increasing trend of female share.
+However, as was also the case for most countries, the increase is very dull.
 The R-squared values were also generally small for the same reasons as stated above.
-The genres that were plotted were again frequent movie-genres (with a significant p-vales < 0.04) and some additional interesting genres:
+The genres that were plotted were again frequent movie genres (with significant p-values < 0.05) and some additional interesting genres:

 <div style="display: flex; justify-content: center;">
   <img width="800" alt="LR_genre - Copie" src="https://user-images.githubusercontent.com/100930184/209152023-b444e896-5de4-4684-8f8b-776010cd7949.png">
 </div>
-An observation that can be pointed out is that all genres for children (Children's, Children's Fantasy and Children's/Family) has seen a steady increase of the female share.
+An observation that can be pointed out is that all genres for children (Children's, Children's Fantasy and Children's/Family) have seen a steady increase in the female share.

-This result is rather encouraging as the assimilation of stereotypes, such as "women are weak and men are strong" that are often portrayed in movies, begin at a very young age.
+This result is rather encouraging as the assimilation of stereotypes, such as "women are weak and men are strong" that are often portrayed in movies, begins at a very young age.
 Childhood is a particularly sensitive time in gender identity development.
-If children grow up watching movies with strong female protagonists, they are most likely to have reduced gender-based stereotypes, according to [this study](https://link.springer.com/article/10.1007/s11199-020-01127-z).
+If children grow up watching movies with strong female protagonists, they are more likely to have reduced gender-based stereotypes, according to [this study](https://link.springer.com/article/10.1007/s11199-020-01127-z).

 ### Observational study: for similar careers, do actors participate in more movies than actresses?

 Many confounders could potentially affect the number of women in movies.
 As an example, a man screenwriter is more likely to write a script with a more men-dominated point of view and hence cast more men as if the script was written by a woman.
-In order to try and mitigate the effect of confounders, a 1-on-1 matching observational study was performed based on these matching criteria: year of the actor's first movie, age of the actor for its first movie, age of the actor for its last movie, career length and ethnicity of the actor.
-Based on these criteria, an actor and an actress were matched and the number of movies they participated in were compared.
-As the distribution of the number of movies is heavy tailed, the natural logarithm of the movie count was used.
-It yileds the following result:
+To try to mitigate the effect of confounders, a 1-on-1 matching observational study was performed based on these matching criteria: year of the actor's/actress’ first movie, age of the actor/actress in their first movie, age of the actor/actress in their last movie, career length and ethnicity of the actor/actress.
+Based on these criteria, an actor and an actress were matched and the number of movies they participated in was compared.
+As the distribution of the number of movies is heavy-tailed, the natural logarithm of the movie count was used.
+It yields the following result:

 <div style="display: flex; justify-content: center;">
   <img width="600" src="https://user-images.githubusercontent.com/100930184/209152849-6183b54d-8282-4d11-b568-c73836141045.png">
 </div>

 From the plot above it seems that men and women with similar careers do play, on average, in the same amount of movies.
-A simple t-test allows to verify that observation.
-The t-test between the two averages gives a p-values = 0.96 which clearly shows that the null hypothesis (the two samples have identical averages) cannot be rejected.
+A simple t-test allows us to verify that observation.
+The t-test between the two averages gives a p-value = 0.96 which clearly shows that the null hypothesis (the two samples have identical averages) cannot be rejected.

 ### What are the predictors of the female share in a movie?

-Through this analysis, we will try and identify what predictors in a movie would lead to a higher female share.
-We will use all of the information given for each movies: year when the movie was released, runtime, boxoffice and genre (only the top 10 genres were used).
-As most of the movies produced come from the USA, the analysis will only be carried out on movies made in the United States.
-After creating dummy variables for the 10 genres (categorical data), each predictors were standardized using z-scores in order to have comparable units.
-The results of the linear regression is summarized in the following table:
+Through this analysis, we try to identify what predictors in a movie would lead to a higher female share.
+We use all of the information given for each movie: the year when the movie was released, runtime, boxoffice and genre (only the top 10 genres were used).
+As most of the movies produced come from the USA, the analysis is only carried out on movies made in the United States.
+After creating dummy variables for the 10 genres (categorical data), each predictor was standardized using z-scores to have comparable units.
+The results of the linear regression are summarized in the following table:

 <div style="display: flex; justify-content: center;">
   <img width="800" src="https://user-images.githubusercontent.com/100930184/209154954-16526e57-e7b4-4a2b-9f24-1e4268029cde.png">
 </div>

 The low R-squared = 0.098 value suggests that the predictors used do not explain all of the variance.
-Even though that number is reltively low, the p-values of our parameters are almost all significant (<0.05, despite the intercept and 'World cinema' genre), suggesting that they are significant for the assessment of the female share.
-In order to have a better visulization of the relative impact of each predictor on the female share, let's take a look at the following figure:
+Even though that number is relatively low, the p-values of our parameters are almost all significant (<0.05, despite the intercept and 'World cinema' genre), suggesting that they are significant for the assessment of the female share.
+In order to have a better visualization of the relative impact of each predictor on the female share, let's take a look at the following figure:

 <div style="display: flex; justify-content: center;">
   <img width="800" src="https://user-images.githubusercontent.com/100930184/209154831-e693830f-5fb6-4980-a8e3-1a1c81dff259.png">